In Store Services

-However, if you have had a confirmed anaphylactic reaction to a previous flu vaccination or an allergic reaction to any component of the vaccine (including gentamicin, polymixin and neomycin or a latex allergy) you will not be offered the jab.
+If you have had a confirmed anaphylactic reaction to a previous flu vaccination or an allergic reaction to any component of the vaccine (including gentamicin, polymixin and neomycin or a latex allergy).

-All pregnant women are recommended to receive the flu vaccine irrespective of their stage of pregnancy.
-Pregnant women are at increased risk from complications if they contract flu.
+Yes, pregnant women are advised to obtain the flu vaccine irrespective of their stage of pregnancy.
+Pregnant women are at increased risk from the complications of flu if they contract it.
 Having flu during pregnancy may be associated with premature birth and smaller birth size and weight.
 Flu vaccination during pregnancy provides passive immunity against flu to infants in the first few months of life.
 Studies on safety of flu vaccine in pregnancy show that inactivated flu vaccines can be safely and effectively administered during pregnancy.

 People often state location and convenience as reasons for not having a flu jab.
 Unfortunately, this often includes people that are considered to be in “at risk” groups.

 The NHS provides a free flu service to all patients at risk.
 However, for the remainder of the population, the availability of a consistent private service is poor.